qbaocaca/qbaocaca/README.md

 &nbsp;

 👋 Hi, I’m Peter.
+3rd year student from University of Information Technology VNU-HCM.

 👀 I’m interested in machine learning, deep learning, and programming algorithms.

-🌱 I’m currently practicing C++.
+🌱 I’m currently revising my machine learning knowledge.

 💞️ I’m looking forward to collaborate on anything if I have the capacity.